hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 **sayHandler**

-In the sayHandler, instead of writing to the output, we should now write to the messageChannels the listener added.
+In the sayHandler, instead of writing to the output, we should now write to the messageChannels the listeners added.
 We do this in an own routine so we dont let the client wait till we channeled and processed all the data.

-Since Concurrency is the main concept of go, the keyword for creating a new co(go)routine is `go`
+Since Concurrency is the main concept of golang, the keyword for creating a new co(go)routine is `go`

 ```go
 // sayHandler Function